cdcabrera/changelog-light/README.md

                            This should start with "http".
 Attempts to use "$ git remote get-url origin", if it starts with "http" [string]
+        --lock-file        Lock file read and relative path.
+Will attempt to determine "package-lock.json" or "yarn.lock" use and
+                           updates during release.
+Use if a "lock-like" file outside of "package" and "yarn" lock is customized or used.                                          [string]
         --package          package.json read, output and relative path [string] [default: "./package.json"]
         --pr-path          [CHANGELOG.md] path used for PRs/MRs. This will be